DawievLill/DataScience-871/README.md

 On this page we have the course notes for the second part of the Data Science 871 module.

 The first part is taught by [Nico Katzke](https://github.com/nicktz) and focuses on data wrangling and good programming practices.
+You can find his notes [here](https://datsci.nfkatzke.com/)

 In this part of the course we will cover many different topics.
 The idea is to give you a whirlwind tour of many of the important ideas in Data Science.